ryan-self/exec-plan/README.md

       var execPlan = new ExecPlan();

       execPlan.on('finish', function () {
-          // provide any code that should be called whenever an execution plan is stops executing.
+          // provide any code that should be called whenever an execution plan stops executing.
       });
       ````